Graduate and Professional Student Grievance and Appeal Procedures

 Guidelines for Filing a Grievance

 In the event that the above procedures fail to resolve the problem, the student will indicate in writing the nature of the grievance, the evidence upon which it is based, and the redress sought.
-This letter, along with all supporting document(s), should be submitted to the vice provost for graduate programs.
+This letter, along with all supporting document(s), should be submitted to the vice provost.
 The supporting documents should include a written response from the dean or relevant university vice president.
-In the case of an appeal of a sanction through the student conduct procedure, the supporting documents must include the sanction letter.
 At that time, a Grievance Committee will be formed and proceed according to the guidelines stated below.

-- The grievance process is initiated by submission of a written statement to the vice provost for graduate programs.
+- The grievance process is initiated by submission of a written statement to the vice provost.
 The grievance document should be a complete set of materials that the student would like the Grievance Committee to review.
 Additional materials will be accepted later only in extenuating circumstances, at the discretion of the committee chair.
 The grievance statement must include:

 - Names of the parties involved.